lodgeit-labs/FOL_solvers/prolog/determinancy_checker/README.md

 #### rdet
 See docs/rdet.txt for some tips.
 Main difference between rdet and determinancy_checker is that with rdet, you declare determinancy of a predicate, while with this, you declare determinancy of a call.
 I would like to add a "goal_expansion mode" at some point.
 #### downsides of rdet
-* uses goal expansion, which is imo pretty broken (breaks gtrace)
+* uses goal expansion, which is imo pretty broken (breaks g trace)
 * requires keeping `:- rdet my_pred/arity.` in sync with your code
 #### upsides of rdet
 * maybe you have a usecase for declaring determinancy at the level of predicate declarations, rather than for particular invocations.
 Maybe i'll adapt this into determinancy_checker as optional functionality someday.